-If the metal strip the arrow is pointing at is broken the fuse is blown
+The picture below shows a fuse that is good.
+If the metal strip the arrow is pointing at is broken the fuse is blown.

 Fuse colours vary depending on the fuse's amp rating.
 If a yellow fuse is broken then you must replace it with a new yellow fuse.
 The car's instruction manual shows how and where you change the various fuses.

 Fuses protect the car's electrical system in the event of a short circuit

 Electrical energy generated by the alternator is stored in the car's battery.
 This makes it possible to use electricity even when the engine is off.
 The car's stereo, air conditioner and lights are some of the things that use electricity.
 Be careful not to use such items for too long when the engine is off, as the battery will eventually discharge.

 If the battery is discharged, the car will not start.
 If this happens you will need to jump start the car to get the engine running again.

 A poorly charged battery can also freeze in cold conditions.
 The approximate freezing point of a battery at different charge levels follows:

 Modern car batteries are maintenance-free.
 Older car batteries, on the other hand, are often refillable and regularly need to be topped up with distilled water.

 Common to all batteries is that they slowly lose charge over time, until they finally do not work at all.

 Potential hazards with car batteries are the oxyhydrogen gas that can surround them and the sulfuric acid in the battery fluid.
 The gas can be ignited by sparks or fire, and the battery fluid is corrosive.